 A wide variety of support options for job seekers and companies are offered through TMS, ranging from comprehensive advice, financial support for individual candidates for language course and relocation costs to financial support for companies for their employee integration programmes in Germany (see funding).

 Please note: All candidates are recommended to contact a EURES adviser at least 20 working days before the planned measure in order to ensure professional advice, to discuss the eligibility requirements and to be able to provide relevant documents (application with necessary attachments, employment contract, language course offers, etc.) in due time.
 The complete application documents must be submitted to the TMS team (Germany) via the EURES advisers 10 days before the start of the planned measure.
-At this point, we would like to point out to all candidates who have concluded an employment contract with or through a personnel service provider or temporary employment agency: the EU Commission has set project-specific maximum participation limits per personnel service provider or temporary employment agency (Your EURES Job 3 running until 06/2024: 40).
+At this point, we would like to point out to all candidates who have concluded an employment contract with or through a personnel service provider or temporary employment agency: the EU Commission has set project-specific maximum participation limits per personnel service provider or temporary employment agency (Your EURES job 3 running until 06/2024: 40, Your EURES job 4 running until 09/2025: 40).
 Your EURES advisers will find out about the availability of funding in advance of your application.

 Looking for a job in Germany?